kingsawyer/BoxPoker/README.md

 ========
 Windows
   https://cloud.box.com/boxvideopoker

   Grab the whole folder and launch using the .exe within it

 Setup of the game
 ==================
 When the game launches, click the "login" button to login to Box.
 The application uses OAuth2 to authenticate you and connect you to your account.

 Select a "table" which is really just a folder on Box that has a jackpots.txt file (there is a sample one in the repo).
-Use the ID of the folder which is a long number.
+Use the ID of the folder which is a long number displayed in the URL when you browse to it in Box.
 You can also drop me an email and I'll collab you to a folder with a jackpots.txt file.

 Play
 ====